vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 ## Aggregating and looping

-Unfortunately JPath doesn't support aggregating array items.
-That's why we need to build that on our own.
-Ths following example shows a loop.
-The counter variable "i" is used to build a dynamic JPath expression that addresses a certain array item.
-As soon as the block return "#ERROR#" we know, that we have reached the end of the array and exit the loop.
-So "i" contains the number of array entries.
-That's the basic pattern for iterating array entries without knowing how many entries an array has.
-If you want to let's say summarize some values, it work exactly the same.
-Just loop and do something for every entry until the JPath returns an error string.
+Unfortunately, JPath doesn't support aggregating array items.
+That's why we need to do this on our own

+The following example shows a loop.
+We use a counter variable `i` to build a dynamic JPath expression that addresses each array item.
+As soon as the expression returns `#ERROR#`, we know that we have reached the end of the array, and so we exit the loop.

+So `i` contains the index of the array entries.
+That's the basic pattern for iterating array entries without knowing how many entries the array has.
+If you want to summarize some values, it works exactly the same.
+Just loop and do something for each entry, until the JPath returns an error string.

 ![image](/assets/2024-03-07/020.png)

-## result and conclusion
+## Conclusion

-JPath is easy to understand and much more practical than doing basic string opration with JSON strings.
+JPath is easy to understand and much more practical than doing basic string operations with JSON strings.
 Feel free to download the attached pbmx and play around with it.
-All examples explained in this article are available to tested right away...
+All the examples in this article can be tested straight away.

 ![image](/assets/2024-03-07/result.gif)